DataDog/hiring-engineers/answers.md

 # Collecting APM Data:

 ## Preparations
-Let's prepare to try out Datadog APM.
+Let's prepare to explore the APM and tracing feature set of Datadog.
 To have something to monitor we will create an application container that is running a little WSGI application written in Python using the web framework Flask.
 The application provides an HTTP endpoint with some resources we can query.

 Preferably start with a fresh build directory.

-- Instrument the Python application by creating a ``Dockerfile`` for the flask app and wrapping the command with ``ddtrace-run`` to enable APM:
+- Instrument the Python application by wrapping the command with ``ddtrace-run`` to enable APM.
+Create a ``Dockerfile`` for the flask app with the below content:
 ```
 FROM python:3.5
 ADD main.py /